-As a part of submitting an administratively complete Shoreland Protection Individual Permit application, the applicant and/or their representative must provide notice to adjoining property owners at the same time the application is submitted (10 V.S.A. § 7701 et seq).
+As a part of submitting a Shoreland Protection Individual Permit application, the applicant and/or their representative must provide notice to adjoining property owners at the same time the application is submitted.
 The applicant must certify on the application that notifying adjoining property owners has been completed prior to application submittal.

 - If the project is considered large and complex, additional notification requirements apply.
 Contact a permit specialist or analyst for additional information.

-An Adjoining Property Owner Notice for Shoreland Permits is as follows:
+- An Adjoining Property Owner Notice is required as follows:

 Shoreland Protection Permits